-AMY GOODMAN: Professor Zimbardo we have held several debates on the American Psychological Association’s position on psychologists participating in military interrogations.
-Quite different from the American Medical Association, the American Psychological Association.
-Can you comment on the organization you were formerly President of.
+AMY GOODMAN: Professor Zimbardo, we have held several debates on the American Psychological Association’s position on psychologists participating in military interrogations, quite different from the American Medical Association, the American Psychiatric Association.
+Can you comment on the organization you were formerly the president of?

-PROFESSOR ZIMBARDO: Well, I have to begin by saying that psychologists really want to make their research relevant to society, that we want to give back.
-Our research gets funded, our students education gets funded, and so we are eager to do things, certainly I, all my life, have tried to make our research relevant to the needs of society.
-So, many psychologists are military psychologists, many psychologists work for the government in various capacities, doing really important good things.
+PHILIP ZIMBARDO: Well, I have to begin by saying that psychologists really want to make their research relevant to society, that we want to give back.
+We get—our research gets funded.
+Our students get—students’ education gets funded.
+And so, we are eager to do things—and certainly I, all my life, have tried to make our research relevant to the needs of society.
+And so, many psychologists are military psychologists.
+Many psychologists work for the government in various capacities, doing really important good things.
 Psychologists were critical in the Second World War.
-So some psychologists work to give advice to interrogators on how to be more effective, the same way some psychologists work to give advice to police detectives to be more effective.
+And so, some psychologists work to give advice to interrogators about how to be more effective, the same way some psychologists give advice to police detectives on how to be more effective.
 The problem comes when you’re giving—

 AMY GOODMAN: We have 10 seconds.

-PROFESSOR ZIMBARDO: —specific advice about a particular individual being interrogated, and at that point, you step across the line, that you cannot abuse your role as psychologist to help an interrogator break a prisoner, psychologically.
-And that I am strongly against.
+PHILIP ZIMBARDO: —specific advice about a particular individual being interrogated.
+And at that point, you step across the line, that you cannot—you cannot abuse your role as psychologist to help an interrogator break a prisoner psychologically.
+And that, I am strongly against.

 AMY GOODMAN: Professor Zimbardo, we’re going to have to leave it there.
 I want to thank you very much for being with us.
 The book is called The Lucifer Effect: Understanding How Good People Turn Evil.

 Recent Shows More